mrasus16112/pipescript/README.md

-# PipeScript: an esoteric programming language that only makes sense after smoking a joint
+# PipeScript: a transpiled, esoteric programming language that only makes sense after smoking a joint
 Yes
 # aruoei30g?
 Wrriten in TypScrip.
 And Ohemr.js